deftwork/samba/Readme.md

 I want avoid that the usage of this conainer would affect current file permisions of my local system, so, I've "synchronized" the owner of the path to be shared with Samba user.
 This mean that some commitments and limitations must be assumed.

 Container will be configured as samba sharing server and it just needs:

- * host directories to be mounted,
+- host directories to be mounted,
- * users (one or more uid:gid:username:usergroup:password tuples) provided,
+- users (one or more uid:gid:username:usergroup:password tuples) provided,
- * shares defined (name, path, users).
+- shares defined (name, path, users).

 -u uid:gid:username:usergroup:password

 - uid from user p.e.
 1000
 - gid from group that user belong p.e.
 1000
 - username p.e. alice
-- usergroup (wich user must belong) p.e. alice
+- usergroup (the one to whom user belongs) p.e. alice
 - password (The password may be different from the user's actual password from your host filesystem)

 -s name:path:rw:user1[,user2[,userN]]

 - add share, that is visible as 'name', exposing contents of 'path' directory for read+write (rw) or read-only (ro) access for specified logins user1, user2, .., userN

 ### Serve

 Start a samba fileshare.